3DThing/petpull32/README.md

 The control takes place through the LCD display via the I2C interface as well as through the encoder KY-040.
 To warn about critical errors, overheating, etc., a buzzer is connected to GPIO17.

 In the plans:
-:white_check_mark:1.
+:white_check_mark: 1.
 Development of the circuit and board.
-:black_square_button:2.
+:black_square_button: 2.
 Production of test boards.
-:black_square_button:3.
+:black_square_button: 3.
 Firmware development with encoder control.
-:black_square_button:4.
+:black_square_button: 4.
 Development of Windows/Linux/Mac/Android application for remote control.
-:black_square_button:5.
+:black_square_button: 5.
 Production of filament for 3D printing from plastic bottles for own use :-)